-B.S. in CSM Degree
+B.S. in CSM Degree Description

 The Construction Science and Management (CSM) Program combines courses in construction science, architecture and business to educate managers for the construction industry.
 The minimum number of semester credit hours required for the degree, including Core Curriculum requirements, is 125, at least 39 of which need to be at the upper-division level.
 Students obtaining a Bachelor of Science (B.S.) degree in Construction Science and Management pursue management careers in a wide variety of occupations throughout the construction industry.
 The degree also provides students with the opportunity to continue with their studies in a graduate program.